SmokeHouseProject/applewood/README.md

 6.  `npm install karma-cli -g`
 7.  `npm install` (Be patient - it may take awhile!)

-Next set configurations before running the prep command
+Next if you're not running MongoDB locally, set its host configuration  before running the prep command

 1. Determine the IP address of your MongoDB server
 2. Edit `server/config/config.dev.js` and set the following: